Having the right road trip essentials is the first step to having a good time when traveling.

 BANGphttphttphtt – this is a sound all drivers dread, as it means they now have a flat tire.
 It happened to me a few times, when driving around in Israel and other places.
 Try as I might, there’s no way I can see a shard of glass or a nail on the surface of the road driving at full speed, so it’s important to be prepared to deal with an affected tire as soon as it is compromised.
 There are a few items that have to go on the list of road trip essentials, then.

 Many motorists have a jack and a donut tire in the back of their car, but the majority would have no idea how to exchange their flat for the one in their trunk if they were put in that position.
-One of the basic road trip necessities is being able to change a flat tire, so make sure to learn how to do this before hitting the road.
+One of the basic things you need to know before embarking on a road trip is how to change a flat tire, so make sure to learn how to do this before hitting the road.

-If the time of departure is approaching soon, one of the good road trip essentials ideas is to sign up for roadside assistance through an organization like the American Automobile Association.
+If the time of departure is approaching soon, it may be a good idea to sign up for roadside assistance through an organization like the American Automobile Association.
 I have realized before that attempting to learn by myself on the side of the road can put me at risk for serious injury.

 And some spare gasoline

-When it comes to Europe, cities are so close one to the other that it really is impossible to get out of gas.
+When it comes to Europe, cities are so close one to the other that it really is impossible to get out of gas (though it has happened to me!).
 But places like North America or Southern Africa are not quite the same, and even though one may fill up right before leaving, it is not uncommon to get stuck on the side of the road on an empty tank.
-One of the ultimate road trip essentials, then, is gasoline: carry a tank, to be on the safe side.
+Make sure to carry a tank of gasoline, to be on the safe side.

 Try and drive on the Israeli highway on Shabbat, and the music is nothing short of horrible.
 The same goes for the popular music played in the Andes of Peru.
-It may be endearing in an odd way at first, but then I get sick of it in a hurry if I don’t have some auxiliary tunes to resort to when passing through a musical desert.
-Among my road trip essentials, then, there is a playlist of my favorite tunes.
+It may be endearing in an odd way at first, but then you’ll get sick of it in a hurry if you don’t have some auxiliary tunes to resort to when passing through a musical desert.
+Make sure to bring a playlist of your favorite tunes.

-I typically create a playlist suited to the trip on which I am going, upload it to my iPhone, and I’ll be ready to roll.
-I always make sure to have the right cables (which by the way, are also basic road trip essentials!) to plug into my car stereo (that is, if it doesn’t have Bluetooth connectivity), and I’ll have the perfect go-to when local radio starts to stink up the joint.
+I typically create a playlist suited to the trip on which I am going, upload it to my iPhone and I’ll be ready to roll.
+I always make sure to have the right cables to plug into my car stereo (that is, if it doesn’t have Bluetooth connectivity), and I’ll have the perfect go-to when local radio starts to stink up the joint.

 Other things that I include in my road trip packing list are things such a roll of toilet paper, which is really handy in case I need to make a bush stop (also take hand sanitizer!); a plastic bag I can use for trash (I would never ever want to leave my trash behind!); and bug spray (I hate it when a fly gets in my car and does not want to get out!).